 - in-car communication: voice control, voice-enabled functions, virtual assistants

-The primary data monetization models for automotive market players are data-driven products and services for customers, personalized advertising, sale of data to third parties, reduction of costs through more efficient R&D, use of data to enhance safety and security for drivers and vehicles.
+The primary car data monetization use cases and models for automotive market players are data-driven products and services for customers, personalized advertising, sale of data to third parties, reduction of costs through more efficient R&D, use of data to enhance safety and security for drivers and vehicles.

 Taking these models into account, companies wanting to benefit from vehicle data monetization should first adopt a particular role within the new automotive data market.